The price of uncertainty for social consensus: Model

+We consider a consensus game in which each of $n$ agents is located at a distinct vertex of a simple undirected graph with $n$ vertices \citep{Convergence_in_Potential_Games}.
+In this paper, we will use the words \emph{agent} and \emph{vertex} interchangeably.
+Each agent can choose a color from $\{0,1\}$.
+Let us refer to two agents as \emph{neighbors} if and only if there exists an edge between them.
+An agent's cost is defined as the number of its neighbors that pick a different color; we call these \emph{bad} neighbors.
+We will also call edges whose endpoints have different colors \emph{bad} edges, and we will call neighbors or edges that are not bad \emph{good}.
+Finally, for any state $S$ of the game, we define a social cost function $\cost(S)$ as the sum of the costs of all agents in the game.

-Starting from a ground state with social cost at least 1, the price of uncertainty is the maximum multiplicative factor by which the social cost can increase via uncertain best-response dynamics.
-The term \emph{uncertain} here refers to the fact that a player can miscount their cost, which recall is the number of bad neighbors, by a multiplicative factor of at most $1+\eps$ for a small uncertainty factor $\eps>0$ that can depend on $n$.
-Note that we can assume $\eps = \Omega\bp{\fr{1}{n}}$, otherwise a player cannot miscount its number of bad neighbors and hence there is no uncertainty. \cite{Balcan-2011} prove an upper bound of $O(\eps n^2)$ on the price of uncertainty for consensus games that holds for all $\eps = \Omega\bp{\fr{1}{n}}$ as well as a lower bound of $\Omega(\eps^3 n^2)$ that holds in the domain $\eps = \Omega\bp{n^{-1/3}}$.
+Starting from a ground state $S_0$ with social cost at least 1, let $S_t$ be a state achieved after $t$ steps under uncertain best-response dynamics.
+Here, the term \emph{uncertain} refers to the fact that an agent might miscount its cost by a multiplicative factor of at most $1+\eps$ for an uncertainty factor $0<\eps<1$ that can depend on $n$.
+Define an \emph{uncertain best response} as a best response that strictly increases the social cost as a result of uncertainty.
+In particular, the number of bad neighbors of the agent playing an uncertain best response must not exceed the number of good neighbors by more than a multiplicative factor of $1+\eps$.
+Also, by definition, an uncertain best response must involve a color switch.
+Note that we can assume $\eps = \Omega\bp{\fr{1}{n}}$, otherwise an agent cannot miscount its number of bad neighbors and hence there is no uncertainty.
+The \emph{price of uncertainty} (PoU) of consensus games is defined as

+where the maximum is taken over all initial states $S_0$ and all states $S_t$ reachable from $S_0$ in some number $t$ of steps \citep{Balcan-2009}.

-This paper obtains a lower bound for the price of uncertainty of consensus games of $\Omega\bp{\eps^2n^2}$ for all $\eps=\til{\Omega}\bp{n^{-1/2}}$.
-This is achieved using a construction that amplifies the snowball effect of uncertainty described by \cite{Balcan-2011}.
-Then, we will prove that the price of uncertainty for consensus games is also bounded by $O\bp{\eps^2n^2}$ for all $\eps=\Omega\bp{\eps^{-1/4}}$ through the construction and analysis of a clever monovariant.
-These bounds coincide, so we conclude that the price of uncertainty for consensus games is $\Theta\bp{\eps^2 n^2}$ for $\eps=\Omega\bp{n^{-1/4}}$, resolving an open problem proposed by \cite{Balcan-2011}.
+This paper obtains a lower bound of $\Omega\bp{\eps^2n^2}$ on the PoU of consensus games for all $\eps=\til{\Omega}(n^{-1/2})$.
+Here $\til{\Omega}$ hides factors that are logarithmic in $n$.
+This is achieved using an intricate construction that amplifies the ``snowball'' effect of uncertainty described in \citet{Balcan-2011}.
+Next, by analyzing a clever construction, we prove that the PoU for consensus games is also bounded from above by $O\bp{\eps^2n^2}$ for all $\eps=\Omega(n^{-1/4})$.
+These bounds coincide, so we conclude that the asymptotically tight PoU for consensus games is $\Theta(\eps^2 n^2)$ for $\eps=\Omega(n^{-1/4})$, resolving an open problem of \citet{Balcan-2011}.